 Step 1: Get out some paper.
-I plan on scratch paper and then transfer to my Organize Your Peace notepad.
+I plan on scratch paper because why not?
 I typically plan meals from Sunday to Saturday but occasionally I’ll be extra ambitious and plan two weeks out, this can be especially helpful if you’re going to be busier than usual.
 I also like to have second piece of paper to start the grocery list.

 Step 2: Look at your calendar.
 Are there nights you have plans to be gone over supper?
 Are there nights part of the family will be gone?
 Do you have a date night scheduled?
 Are there nights you’ll be home later so you want something quick or in the crock pot?
 Are there nights you need an simple meal because the other half is going to be cooking?
 Mark these nights on your meal planning paper.